-The purpose of this seminar series is to promote greater understanding about human clinical trial research that will hopefully inspire future investigators to engage in this line of inquiry and inform public members about clinical trials.
+The purpose of this seminar series was to promote greater understanding about human clinical trial research that will hopefully inspire future investigators to engage in this line of inquiry and inform public members about clinical trials.
 The series offers training on a range of topics including the basics of clinical research and resources available through the Institute of Translational Health Science at UW; case examples of clinical trials being conducted by scientists at UAF, UAA, and ANTHC; policies/regulations pertaining to the IRB process for Alaska and Montana; and a presentation about Tribal Approval and Data Sharing Agreements for research involving Alaska’s indigenous peoples.

-A recent interview with Director Dr. Kelly Drew on KTVF
+An interview with Director Dr. Kelly Drew on KTVF

 "Most people don't have access to hibernating animals and most people don't see this extreme physiology, that makes you think outside the box, because it's not normal.
 I mean this little guy, he's completely out of it right?" - Kelly Drew

-A recent interview with PI Dr. Robert Coker on KTVF
+An interview with PI Dr. Robert Coker on KTVF

 “There’s a lot to learn from hibernating species.
 Many animals hibernate, and despite the fact that they might be asleep for a few months to several months, they preserve their lean tissue mass, or more importantly their skeletal muscle, as well as their physical function,” - Robert Coker

 Internal Steering Committee (ISC) meeting is scheduled for Friday, November 18, 2022 12:00 noon to 1:00 p.m Alaska Time.
 This meeting will be held virtually by zoom.
 All are welcomed.